 The admission profile only permits those FTP requests which are processed with the specified client systems.
 A maximum of 50 client systems can be specified.
-You may specify the name from the partner list or the address of the partner system, see also "openFT for BS2000/OSD - User Guide".
+You may specify the name from the partner list or the address of the partner system, see also "openFT (BS2000) - Command Interface".
 It is recommended, to use the name from the partner list.

-PARTNER=\ADD(list-poss(50): <text 1..200 with-low>)
+PARTNER=ADD(list-poss(50): <text 1..200 with-low>)